Find Cheap Homeowners Insurance Quotes in Your Area

 - South Carolina

-In order for a hurricane or named-storm deductible to apply, a certain trigger needs to have happened, such as the National Weather Service issuing a hurricane warning in the state.
+For a hurricane or named-storm deductible to apply, a certain trigger needs to have happened, such as the National Weather Service issuing a hurricane warning in the state.
 Triggers can be set either by the state or insurer, so you should refer to your homeowners insurance policy to understand what the trigger is.
 They may also apply to other natural disasters, such as tropical cyclones.

 You should similarly understand whether the deductible is applied on a per-event or annual basis.
 Florida, for example, restricts the use of a hurricane deductible to an annual basis.
 This means that, once you've met the deductible, any damage from further hurricanes covered by the insurer in that year would not require you to pay a separate deductible.